Friedmann-like universes with torsion: Discussion

 The Einstein-Cartan gravity, as the simplest viable generalisation of classical general relativity, has attracted continuous attentions, especially since its re-introduction by Kibble and Sciama in the early 1960s.
 Allowing for an asymmetric connection, the theory incorporates the effects of spacetime torsion, which can then couple to the intrinsic angular momentum of the matter.
 Over the last six decades the Einstein-Cartan gravity and its variations have been applied to an extensive variety of theoretical problems, ranging from singularity theorems and cosmology, to supergravity and quantum gravity (e.g.~see~\cite{BH} and references therein).

-The introduction of spacetime torsion is generally incompatible with the high symmetry of the FRW cosmologies, since it typically destroys the spatial isotropy (at least) of these models.
-Therefore, to investigate the implications of torsion for Friedmann-like universes, one needs to consider torsion fields that preserve both the homogeneity and the isotropy of the 3-space.
-In the present study we have addressed this issue by introducing a specific ansatz for the torsion tensor (see Eqs.~(\ref{ans.ten}) and (\ref{ans.vec}) in \S~\ref{ssTA}).
-The latter allows for one additional degree of freedom, which is monitored by a single scalar function that depends solely on time.
-Nevertheless, even this rather restricted form of the torsion field was found capable of drastically altering the standard evolution-profile of the classical FRW universes.
+The introduction of spacetime torsion is generally incompatible with the high symmetry of the FRW cosmologies.
+Therefore, one needs to consider torsion fields that preserve both the homogeneity and the isotropy of the host universe.
+In the present study we have addressed this issue by adopting a specific form for the torsion tensor, which belongs to the class of the vectorial torsion fields and introduces one additional degree of freedom, monitored by a single scalar function of time.
+Nevertheless, even this rather restricted form of torsion was found capable of drastically altering the standard evolution-profile of the classic FRW universes.